 Suggested Activity Student Comments / reflection

 Discuss the links between hospital

 pharmacy, community pharmacy and

 primary care pharmacy.
 Discuss the links

 between hospital pharmacy and other

 primary care healthcare professionals.
 How

 is communication achieved?
 Are there any

 considerations to be taken into account e.g.

 information sharing, data protection,

 patient confidentiality.

+T

-Take part in interface care planning for an
+Take part in interface care planning and communicate issues identified to the

-individual patient.
+relevant member of the primary care/community team and the patient if

+appropriate.

+Participate with your pharmacist in any

+independent prescriber activities if applicable.

+Reflect on their journey towards being an

+independent prescriber.